 Access Level

-accessincludes two concepts.
+The access level of the LTER recommendation includes two concepts.
 The entire DataOnce collection is 61% complete for this level, the EML collections are 54% complete, and the CSDGM collections are 81% complete.
 Five EML collections (SANPARKS, GOA, GLEON, USANPN, and CLOEBIRD) are more complete than LTER.
 Three CSDGM collections (EDACGSTORE, USGSCSAS, and NMEPSCORE) are more complete than LTER.

-The Access level is close to complete for all of the collections documented in the CSDGM dialect.
+The Access level is close to complete for all the collections documented in the CSDGM dialect.
 Only CDL and most of the SEAD collection are missing the Resource Format concept.
 LTER is close to complete in documenting constraints on accessing the resource but only 58% of records contain the resource format.

+The Access level has two EML collections and three CSDGM collections with 100% completeness.

-t Table 8.
+Table 8.
 Concept occurrence percentages for Access Level